wombleton/gitlaw-nz/acts/W/Waikato Show Trust Act 1965.md

 ## Schedule 2
 Board of Control: Constitution and delegated powers

-##### 1

-*   The Board of Control shall consist of 9 persons of whom the Trust Board shall nominate 3 and the 2 constituent associations 3 each.
+*   1 The Board of Control shall consist of 9 persons of whom the Trust Board shall nominate 3 and the 2 constituent associations 3 each.
 At the expiration of 3 years computed as from the date of the passing of this Act and annually thereafter 1 member from each of the 3 groups shall retire but shall be eligible for renomination.
 The order of retirement in each group shall be governed by length of service but in cases where this presents difficulty of application ballot shall be resorted to, it being the intention of this Act that each nominee shall hold office continuously for at least 3 years before being required to retire.

-##### 2

-*   In the event of the Trust Board or either constituent association passing a resolution to the effect that any 1 or more of the persons nominated by any of them respectively no longer enjoy the confidence of the Trust Board or either constituent association, as the case may be, then the Board of Control, upon the receipt of a copy of such resolution and upon being satisfied that there are good and sufficient grounds for such resolution, may declare the seat or seats of the member or members affected to be vacant and such vacancies shall be deemed to be casual within the meaning of the next succeeding paragraph.
+*   2 In the event of the Trust Board or either constituent association passing a resolution to the effect that any 1 or more of the persons nominated by any of them respectively no longer enjoy the confidence of the Trust Board or either constituent association, as the case may be, then the Board of Control, upon the receipt of a copy of such resolution and upon being satisfied that there are good and sufficient grounds for such resolution, may declare the seat or seats of the member or members affected to be vacant and such vacancies shall be deemed to be casual within the meaning of the next succeeding paragraph.

-##### 3

-*   In the event of a casual vacancy arising by reason of the death, resignation, refusal to act, or retirement from any cause, of a member of the Board of Control then the body by whom such member was nominated shall fill the vacancy so created and may do so immediately or at any time thereafter.
+*   3 In the event of a casual vacancy arising by reason of the death, resignation, refusal to act, or retirement from any cause, of a member of the Board of Control then the body by whom such member was nominated shall fill the vacancy so created and may do so immediately or at any time thereafter.

-##### 4

-*   The members of the Board of Control shall from time to time appoint a Chairman, who shall preside at all meetings.
+*   4 The members of the Board of Control shall from time to time appoint a Chairman, who shall preside at all meetings.
 Except with the consent of all the nominees for the time being of the Trust Board, the Chairman shall be one of such nominees.
 In case of the absence of the Chairman from any meeting the members then present shall appoint a Chairman for that meeting, who shall be one of the nominees for the time being of the Trust Board, if any such nominee or nominees is or are present at such meeting.

-##### 5

-*   The Board of Control shall meet for the dispatch of business as often as it shall deem necessary.
+*   5 The Board of Control shall meet for the dispatch of business as often as it shall deem necessary.
 It shall be the duty of the Chairman to convene a meeting upon receiving a requisition in writing from any 3 members.

     If the Chairman is for any reason not available or fails forthwith upon receipt of such requisition to convene a meeting, then any 3 members may themselves convene a meeting.
 The Chairman shall also have the right to convene a meeting at any time.

-##### 6

-*   Except in the case of what in the opinion of the Chairman is an emergency meeting, not less than 3 days' notice of any meeting shall be given.
+*   6 Except in the case of what in the opinion of the Chairman is an emergency meeting, not less than 3 days' notice of any meeting shall be given.
 Notice of any meeting shall be given by post unless the Chairman is of opinion that it is not reasonably practicable so to do.
 Any notice given by post shall be deemed to have been received by the member to whom it was addressed at the time when such notice would ordinarily be delivered in the ordinary course of post and shall be deemed sufficiently given if addressed to the member concerned at his address last known to the Chairman of the Board of Control.
 It shall not be necessary for any such notice to give particulars of the business intended to be transacted at the meeting.

-##### 7

-*   At all meetings of the Board of Control 5 shall form a quorum, and the Chairman shall have a casting as well as a deliberative vote.
+*   7 At all meetings of the Board of Control 5 shall form a quorum, and the Chairman shall have a casting as well as a deliberative vote.
 Every matter shall be determined by a majority.

-##### 8

-*   During the continuance of the trusts set out in subsection (1) of [section 7][9], and save as otherwise expressly provided to the contrary by this Act, the custody, management, and control of the Trust property shall, as from the passing of the Act, be vested in the Board of Control.
+*   8 During the continuance of the trusts set out in subsection (1) of section 7, and save as otherwise expressly provided to the contrary by this Act, the custody, management, and control of the Trust property shall, as from the passing of the Act, be vested in the Board of Control.

-##### 9

-*   Without limiting the rights and powers of the Board of Control, as custodians, managers, and controllers of the Trust property, it is hereby declared that the primary duty and function of the Board of Control is to use and administer the lands from time to time comprised in the Trust property and the grandstand, buildings, structures, fences, and appointments from time to time within, upon, or about the said lands (herein referred to as the **showgrounds**) to the best advantage of the 2 constituent associations and to maintain and care for the showgrounds for such purposes.
+*   9 Without limiting the rights and powers of the Board of Control, as custodians, managers, and controllers of the Trust property, it is hereby declared that the primary duty and function of the Board of Control is to use and administer the lands from time to time comprised in the Trust property and the grandstand, buildings, structures, fences, and appointments from time to time within, upon, or about the said lands (herein referred to as the showgrounds) to the best advantage of the 2 constituent associations and to maintain and care for the showgrounds for such purposes.

-##### 10

-*   In the succeeding clauses of this schedule:
+*   10 In the succeeding clauses of this schedule:

     *   (a) the expression _current liabilities_ means all liabilities of the Trust Board which from time to time have fallen due for payment but are unpaid, saving only any liability for the repayment of the principal moneys comprised in any loan of moneys: